PECOS-packages/PECOS/docs/experimental/decoders.md

 includes a fully exact decode with a single reachable class, so treat a missing gap as "no runner-up existed", not as a pruning signal, and handle it before comparing.
-When `status` is `"exact"` (nothing was pruned), the masses are the true unnormalized posteriors: a large gap means one logical class really was overwhelmingly more likely, and a gap near zero means the shot was nearly a coin flip -- a natural candidate for post-selection or a soft-output pipeline.
+With the default float metric, when `status` is `"exact"` (nothing was pruned), the masses are the true unnormalized posteriors: a large gap means one logical class really was overwhelmingly more likely, and a gap near zero means the shot was nearly a coin flip -- a natural candidate for post-selection or a soft-output pipeline.
+Under the integer `maxlog_int` metric (Rust API only for now), each terminal mass is instead the best-route (Viterbi) mass for that logical class, the gap is a route-mass margin, and `log_evidence` is the winning route mass rather than evidence.
 When the result was pruned, the gap and the masses describe only what the search retained, not a certified confidence -- treat them as search diagnostics, not posteriors.